majacannavo/terrain-analysis/README.md

-# terrain-analysis

 This script automates a number of common steps of terrain analysis in QGIS.

 Outputs:
-    -Mosaicked and resampled (as necessary) DEM, saved to outputs folder and displayed on map
+- Mosaicked and resampled (as necessary) DEM, saved to outputs folder and displayed on map
-    -Hillshade, saved to outputs folder and displayed on map using cumulative count cut symbology (the grayscale color ramp is stretched between the 2nd and 98th percentiles of the raster's values) -DEM converted to vertical units of feet, saved to outputs folder -Base and index contours (vector), saved to outputs folder and displayed on map -Slope as percent (raster), saved to outputs folder and displayed on map using a classified color scheme
+- Hillshade, saved to outputs folder and displayed on map using cumulative count cut symbology (the grayscale color ramp is stretched between the 2nd and 98th percentiles of the raster's values)
+- DEM converted to vertical units of feet, saved to outputs folder
+- Base and index contours (vector), saved to outputs folder and displayed on map
+- Slope as percent (raster), saved to outputs folder and displayed on map using a classified color scheme
-    -Classified slope (raster), saved to outputs folder -Vectorized classified slope, saved to outputs folder and displayed on map using the same classified color scheme as the raster slope layer -Aspect (raster), saved to outputs folder and displayed on map using a rainbow color gradient
+- Classified slope (raster), saved to outputs folder
+- Vectorized classified slope, saved to outputs folder and displayed on map using the same classified color scheme as the raster slope layer
+- Aspect (raster), saved to outputs folder and displayed on map using a rainbow color gradient
-    -Classified aspect (raster), saved to outputs folder -Vectorized classified aspect, saved to outputs folder and displayed on map using a classified color scheme matching the rainbow color gradient of the raster aspect layer
+- Classified aspect (raster), saved to outputs folder
+- Vectorized classified aspect, saved to outputs folder and displayed on map using a classified color scheme matching the rainbow color gradient of the raster aspect layer
-    -Filled DEM (used for drainage analysis), saved to outputs folder -Vector channel network (drainage), saved to outputs folder and displayed on map using a classified color scheme based on Strahler order
+- Filled DEM (used for drainage analysis), saved to outputs folder
+- Vector channel network (drainage), saved to outputs folder and displayed on map using a classified color scheme based on Strahler order

 Maja Cannavo, Rhumb Line Maps, July 2020